1valdis/coursework-3/README.md

 This is my course work for the 3rd year.

 Demo is [here](https://kursach3.squad47.tk), it will be available till fall of 2018 unless I need it to stay.
-As this course work has been passed (successfully), the repository is archived until I need to change something here.
+As this course work has been passed (successfully), the repository will be inactive until I need to change something here.

 The example of variables.env needed for launch is in variables.env.example.